Rusty DeWees: Career

 DeWees acted in Burlington with Vermont Repertory Theater under the direction of Robert R. Ringer before moving to New York City in 1989 to pursue an acting career.

 In New York, DeWees worked as an assistant to William J. Doyle of William Doyle Galleries, while doing commercials and movies on the side.

 Known for his authentic rural appearance, DeWees appeared in the films: Black Dog, A Stranger in the Kingdom, Pieces of April, Radical Jack, Mud Season, Where the Rivers Flow North, and The Devil's Own.
 DeWees also appeared in Law and Order, The Cosby Mysteries, and various soap operas.

 While working on the Patrick Swayze movie, Black Dog, he met the singer Meat Loaf, who gave DeWees advice on how to produce his one-man play, The Logger, a comedy in Two Ax, for which he is best known in and around New England.

 DeWees has also written two books, Scrawlins, and Scrawlins Too compilations of short essays.

+He was also the host of several episodes of the series Little Hardhats, a program explaining how different machines work.